 No doubt you’ve heard the expression “it’s like herding cats.”
 It’s frequently used to describe a situation where a task is made more difficult by an organizer having difficulty getting participants on the same page.
+This is exactly what it's like when trying to get your sales commission stakeholders on the same page.

 Sales Compensation Plan Design